mckennapsean/dissertation/content/03-framework.md

 tailored to helping users solve problems or challenges they face in visualizing data.
 Not all challenges that users or domain collaborators may face will use or need a visualization system.
-For example, sometimes statistics, machine learning, or pre-existing visualization tools such as Microsoft Excel or Tableau can help solve certain problems.
+For example, sometimes statistics, machine learning, or preexisting visualization tools such as Microsoft Excel or Tableau can help solve certain problems.
 In a visualization project, it is important for a novice designer to identify early on if there is a need and a set of design requirements that cannot easily be solved using existing tools.